cutelabnyc/nested-tuplets/README.md

 2. This container is subdivided into 4 subdivisions with `{4}`.

-3. A child container can be placed within those subdivisions, by specifying the **range start** where that container should start and the **range length**, which shows how long such a **ranged container** should stretch.
+3. A child container can be placed within those subdivisions, by specifying that container's **range:** where it should start, and how long it should continue.
 In the second example, the ranged container is placed on the first subdivision, stretched across two subdivisions, with `(1,2)[]`.

 4. Finally, that ranged container is subdivided into 5 subdivisions with `{5}`.